 - External Sponsored Study (ESS) An ESS is an interventional or non-interventional study that is initiated by an external individual, company, institution or organization.
-Ipsen may decide to provide support to such studies, after an unsolicited request received from the external sponsor. - Ancillary services provided in hospitals (i.e. hospital services provided by non-medical staff) can be related to patient care provided during a trial, or can be non-patient related (e.g. data building).
+Ipsen may decide to provide support to such studies, after an unsolicited request received from the external sponsor. - In some cases, global ESS can be intended for submission to regulatory authorities.
+In such case related amounts are disclosed under this category.
+However, in the case of a local ESS, related costs are disclosed under the category "Grants & donations to HCOs". - Ancillary services provided in hospitals (i.e. hospital services provided by non-medical staff) can be related to patient care provided during a trial, or can be non-patient related (e.g. data building).
 The latter is often outsourced to specialised organisations.
 Ancillary services directly related to patient care in a trial fall within the scope of the Code and are therefore disclosed on an aggregate basis.
-Ancillary services that are not directly related to patient care in a trial are considered business-to-business transactions that are not subject to the Code's disclosure requirements. - Indirect payments through Clinical Research Organization: as described in the 3.1.2 disclosed in R&D section.

-(a), a clinical research organization is not considered a HCO. - Therefore, the fees paid to CROs for the services they provide to Ipsen are not included in the scope of the disclosure. - However, the indirect ToV through CROs that ultimately benefit HCPs/HCOs are
+Ancillary services that are not directly related to patient care in a trial are considered business-to-business transactions that are not subject to the Code's disclosure requirements. - 3 Indirect payments through Clinical Research Organization: as described in the 3.1.2 (a), a clinical research organization is not considered a HCO. - Therefore, the fees paid to CROs for the services they provide to lpsen are not included in the scope of the disclosure. - However, the indirect ToV through CROs that ultimately benefit